shidhincr/shidhincr.github.com/source/_posts/2013-09-26-some-gotchas-in-arithmetic-expression-evaluation-javascript.markdown

 6. Finally the values of `a` and `b` will become `a = 0 and b = 5`

 Now we're in the same direction with JS engine.
-We can apply what we learnt for the **Code 2** also.
+We can apply what we learned for the **Code 2** also.

 ## Conclusion